-The following line-graph provides a comparison of the cumulative total shareholder return on the Company's Common Stock for the period from the date of the Company's initial public offering on April 23, 1998 through December 31, 1998, against the cumulative shareholder return during such period achieved by The Nasdaq Stock Market (U.S. Companies) ("Nasdaq US") and the Index for Nasdaq Computer and Data Processing Stocks (the "Nasdaq Computer Index").
-The graph assumes that \$100 was invested on April 23, 1998 in the Company's Common Stock and in each of the comparison indices, and assumes reinvestment of dividends.
+The following line-graph provides a comparison of the cumulative total shareholder return on our Common Stock for the period from the date of the Company's initial public offering on April 23, 1998 through December 31, 1999, against the cumulative shareholder return during such period achieved by The Nasdaq Stock Market (U.S. Companies) ("Nasdaq US") and the Index for Nasdaq Listed Supply Chain Solution Provider Stocks (the "Nasdaq Computer Index").
+The graph assumes that \$100 was invested on April 23, 1998 in our Common Stock and in each of the comparison indices, and assumes reinvestment of dividends.